 Established websites are also going from using website builders to block plugins and FSE themes, as building using blocks may offer the same flexibility and easiness of use as website builders.

-Gutenberg vs Elementor Interface
+Gutenberg vs Block plugins

 Both options offer drag-and-drop functionality.
 The main difference is that Elementor has its own editor.
 Every plugin that adds its own editor will also add load time on the admin frontend.